The Volkswagen T-Roc is now available to lease

 However, unlike the majority of VWs, bright and colourful trim abounds – from the dash trim to the seats, the personalisation theme continues.

-Design trim makes up the mid-range option, although from £21,125 it essentially just adds the aforementioned personalisation options to the SE, allowing you to choose the colour for your roof, dashboard, interior and wheels.
+SE trim adds 17in alloy wheels, parking sensors, adaptive cruise control and black roof fails.
+Design trim essentially adds the aforementioned personalisation options to the SE, allowing you to choose the colour for your roof, dashboard, interior and wheels.

 Range-topping SEL models feature 18in alloys, ambient lighting, satnav, Active Info Display (a 10.3in high-res screen that replaces traditional dials) and Volkswagens 4MOTION Active Control four-wheel drive system.
 SELs are priced from £24,520.